 - Inaugural Women’s Leadership Forum: Igniting the Flame

-The 2nd Annual Women’s Leadership Forum: Collective Lights of Leadership will be held on March 10, 2018.
+- 2nd Annual Women’s Leadership Forum: Collective Lights of Leadership

 Ethnic Studies looks at the intersections of the many forms of oppression and identities, not just race.
 Attallah College’s annual summit is a nonpartisan event designed to help shape the understanding and development of Ethnic Studies programs at Chapman University and beyond.
 The goal is to foster a dialogue and inform the public on the purpose and goal of Ethnic Studies.
 The summit gathers local and national leaders in education and other key stakeholders, including students, parents, and community leaders.

-The 3rd Annual Education and Ethics Summit will be held on April 28, 2018.
-See event listing for more details.
+- 4th Annual Education and Ethnic Studies Summit will be held on April 27, 2019.

 Meeting the Needs of Orange County's Underserved Families and Students

-Roundtable4 on Excellent Schools will be held on May 1, 2018.
-See event listing for more details.
+- Education Roundtable5 on Excellent Schools will be held on October 30, 2018.

 Scholarship and Endowed Fellowship Luncheon